kBrausew/ioBroker.wiegand-tcpip/docs/setup.md

 Values below 60000 and above 900000 can cause unwanted side effects that are difficult to analyze.

 #### **Maximum time deviation in milliseconds**
-Default is 60000 (60 secons == 1 minute)
+Default is 60000 (60 seconds == 1 minute)
 Maximum time deviation in milliseconds.
-If the deviation is larger, the controller clock is recalibrated Values below 1200 milliseconds are ignored and the calibration is switched off
+If the deviation is larger, the controller clock is recalibrated.
+Values below 1200 milliseconds are ignored and the calibration is switched off.

 #### **Low Level Debug**
 Default off.
-If enabled the raw network communication was logged to the debug log No need to change without a request from a developer
+If enabled the raw network communication was logged to the debug log.
+No need to change without a request from a developer.

 ### **Controllers Settings**
 Device setup for forward and reverse channel via the network.
-Use the **+ / add** and the **trash** per available device There are two options for communication between the host (ioBroker) and the device.
+Use the **+ / add** and the **trash** per available device.
+There are two options for communication between the host (ioBroker) and the device.
-Limited Broadcast and dedicated network setup (Unicast & Directed Broadcast) [^7]
+Limited Broadcast and dedicated network setup (Unicast & Directed Broadcast). [^7]

 #### **Serial Number**
-The serial number of your device
+The serial number of your device.

 #### **Model Type**
 Enter the Door Model